Author: Steve Bennett

 I also recommend Medicine Ball throwing and catching to help stabilize the trunk.

-Plunge pool use is also very good.
-This involves 3min in warm water followed by 10-30s in colder water.
+Plunge pool use is also excellent.
+This involves 3 minutes in warm water followed by 10-30 seconds in colder water.
 This is alternated 3 times.
-This aids in recovery.They should also have regular flexibility assessment from a Physiotherapist and follow a structured stretching program to develop adequate flexibility as well as another program to perform at the track.
-The stretching should include a variety of stretches both dynamic and static.All athletes should maintain good levels of aerobic power which may involve structured or unstructured fartlek or long track sessions for sprinters.
+This aids in recovery.
+They should also have regular flexibility assessments from a Physiotherapist and follow a structured stretching program to develop adequate flexibility and another program to perform at the track.
+The stretching should include a variety of stretches, both dynamic and static.
+All athletes should maintain good levels of aerobic power, which may involve structured or unstructured fartlek or long track sessions for sprinters.
 Racing every weekend as routine is not recommended.
-Training and adaptation are number 1 priority.
+Training and adaptation are the number 1 priority.
 Time trials or testing can be performed about once every 4 weeks throughout the early stages of training.
 They are a test of progress and keep the athlete closer to race fitness.
-There are that many races available every week that it would be easy for the young athletes to rest and taper all year.
+So many races are available every week that it would be easy for young athletes to rest and taper all year.
 This would lead them to injuries and mediocrity.
-When the real season starts the athletes should feel eager to race and be able to race hard.
-I am concerned that too many athletes race too often at levels below their best and weaken their ability to really spend themselves when they want to.
+When the real season starts, the athletes should feel eager to race and be able to race hard.
+I am concerned that too many athletes race too often at levels below their best and weaken their ability to spend themselves when they want to.

-Speed Drills as promoted by Loren Seagrave of Speed Dynamicsseem effective at improving cadence and posture.
-I think it is also good in that it gives the sprinters an opportunity to practise being perfect.
+Speed Drills, as promoted by Loren Seagrave of Speed Dynamics, seem effective at improving cadence and posture.
+It is also good because it allows the sprinters to practise being perfect.
 This is an attitude that needs to be valued.
 You can't do drills properly (and effectively) unless perfection is pursued.
 My athletes do speed drills as part of the warmup period at least once per week all year.
 The sprinters do them at least twice.
-Each drill is done 3-6 times for 4seconds.
-The Video Drills for Speed is a must have if the Drills are to be learned properly.
-To develop the skill seems to take at least 3 months of practise for most athletes to master.My own squad lately has simplified their drills to just two:
+Each drill is done 3-6 times for 4 seconds.
+The Video Drills for Speed is a must-have if the Drills are to be learned properly.
+To develop the skill seems to take at least 3 months of practise for most athletes to master.
+My squad lately has simplified their drills to just two:

-Lately I have structured most training weeks
+Lately, I have structured most training weeks

-Mon- Track Session (hardest day)
+Mon- Track Session (most challenging day)

 Tue - Gym/Steady session